jackyko1991/Spec-Driven-Development/planning-mode-prompt.md

    - If yes, ask for the preferred testing framework (e.g., Jest, PyTest, JUnit) and write to `spec/<feature-name>/.ai_rules/tech.md` a "Testing Strategy" section for the local testing configuration
    - If no, document this choice and proceed without testing tasks

-2. **Development Sandbox Structure Check:**
+2. **Sandbox Structure Check:**
-   - Check if `.ai-rules/structure.md` contains sandbox configuration for development workflow
+   - Check if a unified sandbox strategy is defined in `.ai-rules/structure.md`.
-   - If sandbox structure is not defined, ask the user:
+   - If the sandbox strategy is not defined, ask the user to configure it for this feature:
-     > "Should we use a development sandbox for this feature?
-This helps isolate new work and enables parallel development."
-   - If yes, offer the choice between:
+     > "It looks like a project-wide sandbox strategy hasn't been set.
+For this feature, let's define one.
+We'll use a unified `.sandbox/` directory for all isolated work.
+How should we manage it?"
+     >
-     - **Local `sandbox/` folder** - A minimal copy of only the necessary files for feature development.
+     > "**A. Directory Copy:** A simple approach where we create a minimal copy of only the necessary files."
-     - **Git worktree** - Managed alongside main folder, ideal for parallel development
-   - Ask about dedicated debugging sandbox:
-     > "Would you also like a dedicated sandbox for debugging?
-This can help test fixes in isolation."
-   - Document all choices in `spec/<feature-name>/.ai_rules/structure.md` as spec only configuration and ensure sandbox directories are added to `.gitignore`
+     > "**B. Git Worktree:** A more advanced method for parallel development."
+   - Document the chosen strategy in `specs/<feature-name>/.ai_rules/structure.md` as a feature-specific configuration.
+   - Ensure the `.sandbox/` directory is added to `.gitignore` if not already present.

 ## **WORKFLOW**